-KEY FACTS Percentage of residents who feel the city's natural environment is appropriately protected: 82% Kilograms of kerbside recycling collected in 2008 per Wellingtonian: 62.9 Percentage of residents who visited the Wellington Botanic Garden in 2009: 73%
+- percentage of residents who feel the city's natural environment is appropriately protected: 82% - kilograms of kerbside recycling collected in 2008 per Wellingtonian: 62.9 - percentage of residents who visited the Wellington Botanic Garden in 2009: 73%

 The waste a city produces - rubbish, sewage, stormwater runoff, hazardous waste etc - are in themselves negative effects on the environment.
 Many of our activities are aimed at dealing with these negative effects in ways that cause the least possible long-term harm.